hmdat-1706/proactive-scaling-microservices-docs/README.md

 ```

 The playbook will:
-1. Install base packages (curl) on all nodes
+1. Install base packages and configuarations on all nodes
 2. Provision K3s control plane + install `kubeseal` CLI
 3. Join worker node to the cluster
 4. Install ArgoCD + apply App-of-Apps manifest (which auto-deploys Helm charts: KEDA, SealedSecrets, Monitoring, Rollouts)